How to Plot and plan a novel

 Comment badges ($50)

-Earn badges and titles as you ask questions and share your thoughts, so the other students will know to respect you.
+Earn badges and titles as you ask questions and share your thoughts, so the other students will respect and fear you.

-Total estimated value of all course components: $1,150
+Total estimated value of all these extra course components: $1,ooo

 "Not all good writers are good teachers, but Daniel David Wallace (a talented, thoughtful writer himself) is a terrific instructor.